 (1) The Executive Office of Health and Human Services and Medicaid administrative budget for fiscal 2010 was reduced due to the shifting of information technology resources to a new account.

 (2) Fiscal 2014 figures include projected spending and enrollment growth for a half year of ACA implementation.

-(3) Fiscal 2015 figures include projected spending and enrollment for a full year of ACA implementation.
+(3) Fiscal 2015 Governor's budget includes projected spending and enrollment for a full year of ACA implementation.